hclbaur/sds-core/docs/SPECIFICATION.md

 Some useful features I excluded because I could not make them “fit” right away, or because they would bring up the question of namespace support.
-On the other hand, some features I included although I wasn't sure they were necessary.
+On the other hand, some features I included though I wasn't sure they would be necessary.

 This may or may not be the end of it.
 Time will tell.